 I guess you are asking for Windows, if yes you can find a dump file (like

 into the temp directory. it is created when the crash occurs.

 if I am not wrong, that should be a good point to trace the problem.

-#26 Updated by Salvatore Larosa about 7 years ago
+#26 Updated by Salvatore Larosa over 7 years ago

 Patrick Dunford wrote:

 There are no files called *.dmp anywhere in my computer.

 when you get the crash will be shown a dialog which tell to you

 Also, please, could you try again with the latest master? and,

 eventually, could you create a video with the steps to the crash?